-The GLG Social Impact Fellowship is a multi-year pro bono partnership between the world’s knowledge marketplace and some of the world’s most impactful social entrepreneurs.
+The GLG Social Impact Fellowship is a multiyear pro bono partnership between The World’s Insight Network and some of the world’s most impactful social entrepreneurs.

 Rose Afriyie is the Executive Director of mRelief, whose all-woman team built the first end-to-end platform for SNAP enrollment in the U.S. The organization’s easy-to-use software transforms access to social services and supports the inherent dignity of all people.

 Rose grew up in the Bronx, where she witnessed the importance of access to food stamps and other social services.
 This experience formed the foundation of her commitment to advocating for families seeking economic opportunity.
 She earned an MPP at the University of Michigan and previously worked at Google, served on the Domestic Policy Council under President Obama, and was named to Crain’s 40 Under 40.